Akash-045/Media__backend/README.md

 ### Run the project

 1. Step 1: Clone the repository
+   Make sure to have Docker running in your system (laptop)
+2. Step 2: `docker build . -t name-of-project`
+3. Step 3: `docker run -p 8001:8000 -d name-of-project`
+   (make sure no project is running on port 8001)

-2. Step 2: `npm install` or `yarn` (to install the dependencies )
+4. Step 2: `yarn ` (to install the dependencies )
-3. Step 3: `npm start` or `yarn start` (to start the server )
+5. Step 3: `yarn start` (to start the server )
-4. Step 4: `yarn test` or `npm test` (to run test)
+6. Step 4: `yarn test` (to run test)

 ### API Routes

-1.users/create
-2.users/login/:partnerId
-3.contents/create/:partnerId
-4.contents/view/:contentId
-5.contents/delete/:contentId
+list 3 routers here

 ### Tech stack here

-1.Express.js

-2.TypeScript

-3.Mongodb
+1.

+2.

+3.

 Conclusion